Tag Archives: death

 By | 17 Aug 2023

 Introduction Several years ago, our church’s guest speaker was a former pastoral staff member, a Calvinist-Baptist minister closely aligned with John MacArthur and John Piper doctrinally.
-His message centered on the events recorded in John 11: the illness, death, burial, and raising-from-the-dead of Lazarus in Bethany.
-His sermon remarks opened with the statement “God will disappoint us” and… Read More »
+His message centered on the illness, death, burial, and raising-from-the-dead of Lazarus in Bethany recorded in John 11.
+His sermon remarks opened with the statement “God will disappoint us” and then continued with… Read More »

 A Tragic Scandal